 Data security is a huge issue for SMEs working with multiple spreadsheets and disparate software across departments.
 With a proper ERP system in place, many SMEs find their data’s security increased, thanks to firewalls, built-in resources, and advanced user-related settings.

 A simple example: managers can restrict access to sensitive data, or ensure certain transactions aren’t processed without the proper checks.

-Robust data security and accuracy also supports regulatory compliance – a key factor, alongside the system’s ability to improve product traceability.
+Robust data security and accuracy also support regulatory compliance – a key factor, alongside the system’s ability to improve product traceability.

 Many SMEs compete in a tough business landscape.
 Those that succeed are the ones that manage to adapt and stay ahead of their competition.

 Reputable ERP systems are flexible and configurable enough to meet an SME’s changing requirements over time.
 They are also able to scale alongside growth, allowing companies to easily add new users and supporting functions when needed.